 Blue House Uganda, sponsored by Hope Multipurpose, Inc. (HMI), is a small orphanage in rural Uganda, Africa.
 The orphans and vulnerable children, currently all girls, live in a safe family-like home with nutritious food, clothing, health care, mentoring, and support for education.

-Blue House Uganda has expanded its mission to also support vocational or university education for Blue House girls who have successfully finished their public education, and schooling for select orphans who live safely with relatives.
+Blue House Uganda has expanded its mission to also support vocational or university education for Blue House's young women who have successfully finished their public education, and schooling for select orphans (including boys) who live safely with relatives.
 Blue House Uganda also has a vocational sewing school open to students from the local community.